cdecan/Group-22/qbnb_test/frontend/test_update_user_profile/README.txt

 how to trigger unknown error.
 I also tested for input partitioning, I tested for possible inputs in the menu as well as in email changing, name changing, and postal code changing.
 I did not test multiple inputs for address because there is no requirements for address.
+Specifically, on line 16 to line 28, I did output partitioning, and also as much input as I can for possible problems.
+On line 30-39, I also did the same thing as above.
+Line 36 and 38 are for boundary testing